Dosage Form: tablet, film coated

-Lamivudine Tablets (HBV) are contraindicated in patients who have experienced a previous hypersensitivity reaction (e.g., anaphylaxis) to Lamivudine or to any component of the tablets.
+Lamivudine tablets (HBV) are contraindicated in patients with a previous hypersensitivity reaction to Lamivudine.

 Warnings and Precautions

 Lactic acidosis and severe hepatomegaly with steatosis, including fatal cases, have been reported with the use of nucleoside analogues and other antiretrovirals.
 A majority of these cases have been in women.
 Obesity and prolonged nucleoside exposure may be risk factors.
-Most of these reports have described patients receiving nucleoside analogues for treatment of HIV infection, but there have been reports of lactic acidosis in patients receiving Lamivudine for hepatitis B. Particular caution should be exercised when administering Lamivudine Tablets (HBV) to any patient with known risk factors for liver disease; however, cases have also been reported in patients with no known risk factors.
-Treatment with Lamivudine Tablets (HBV) should be suspended in any patient who develops clinical or laboratory findings suggestive of lactic acidosis or pronounced hepatotoxicity (which may include hepatomegaly and steatosis even in the absence of marked transaminase elevations).
+Most of these reports have described patients receiving nucleoside analogues for treatment of HIV infection, but there have been reports of lactic acidosis in patients receiving Lamivudine for hepatitis B. Caution should be exercised when administering Lamivudine tablets (HBV) to any patient with known risk factors for liver disease; however, cases also have been reported in patients with no known risk factors.
+Treatment with Lamivudine tablets (HBV) should be suspended in any patient who develops clinical or laboratory findings suggestive of lactic acidosis or pronounced hepatotoxicity (which may include hepatomegaly and steatosis even in the absence of marked transaminase elevations).

-Clinical and laboratory evidence of exacerbations of hepatitis have occurred after discontinuation of Lamivudine Tablets (HBV) (these have been primarily detected by serum ALT elevations, in addition to the re-emergence of HBV DNA commonly observed after stopping treatment; see Table 4 for more information regarding frequency of posttreatment ALT elevations) [see Adverse Reactions (6.1)].
+Clinical and laboratory evidence of exacerbations of hepatitis have occurred after discontinuation of Lamivudine.
+These exacerbations have been detected primarily by serum ALT elevations in addition to re-emergence of HBV DNA commonly observed after stopping treatment; see Table 4 for more information regarding frequency of posttreatment ALT elevations [see Adverse Reactions (6.1)].
 Although most events appear to have been self-limited, fatalities have been reported in some cases.
-The causal relationship of hepatitis exacerbation after discontinuation of Lamivudine has not been clearly established.
-Patients should be closely monitored with both clinical and laboratory follow-up for at least several months after stopping treatment with Lamivudine Tablets (HBV).
+The causal relationship to discontinuation of Lamivudine treatment is unknown.
+Patients should be closely monitored with both clinical and laboratory follow-up for at least several months after stopping treatment with Lamivudine tablets (HBV).
 There is insufficient evidence to determine whether re-initiation of Lamivudine alters the course of posttreatment exacerbations of hepatitis.

-Risk of HIV-1 Resistance if Lamivudine Is Used in Patients With Unrecognized or Untreated HIV-1 Infection
+Risk of HIV-1 Resistance if Lamivudine Tablets (HBV) is Used in Patients with Unrecognized or Untreated HIV-1 Infection

-Lamivudine Tablets (HBV) contain a lower Lamivudine dose than the Lamivudine dose in the following drugs used to treat HIV-1 infection with Lamivudine tablets and oral solution or with Lamivudine-containing antiretroviral fixed-dose combination products.
+Lamivudine tablets (HBV) contain a lower Lamivudine dose than the Lamivudine dose used to treat HIV-1 infection with Lamivudine tablets and oral solution or with Lamivudine-containing antiretroviral fixed-dose combination products.

-The formulation and dosage of Lamivudine in Lamivudine Tablets (HBV) are not approved for patients co-infected with HBV and HIV.
-If a decision is made to administer Lamivudine to such patients, the higher dosage indicated for HIV therapy should be used as part of an appropriate combination regimen, and the prescribing information for EPIVIR®, COMBIVIR®, EPZICOM®, or TRIZIVIR®, as well as for Lamivudine Tablets (HBV), should be consulted.
-HIV counseling and testing should be offered to all patients before beginning Lamivudine Tablets (HBV) and periodically during treatment because of the risk of rapid emergence of resistant HIV and limitation of treatment options if Lamivudine Tablets (HBV) is prescribed to treat chronic hepatitis B in a patient who has unrecognized or untreated HIV-1 infection or acquires HIV-1 infection during treatment.
+Lamivudine tablets (HBV) is not appropriate for patients co-infected with HBV and HIV-1.
+If a patient with unrecognized or untreated HIV-1 infection is prescribed Lamivudine tablets (HBV) for the treatment of HBV, rapid emergence of HIV-1 resistance is likely to result because of the subtherapeutic dose and the inappropriate use of monotherapy for HIV-1 treatment.
+HIV counseling and testing should be offered to all patients before beginning treatment with Lamivudine tablets (HBV) and periodically during treatment because of the risk of rapid emergence of resistant HIV-1 and limitation of treatment options if Lamivudine tablets (HBV) is prescribed to treat chronic hepatitis B in a patient who has unrecognized or untreated HIV-1 infection or who acquires HIV-1 infection during treatment.

 Emergence of Resistance-Associated HBV Substitutions